alvierahman90/otfmacros/syntax.md

 Organic compounds are compounds which contain carbon hydrogen bonds.
 ```

+Otf macros can be overwritten later in the document.
+They also take precedence of any macros defined in the `macros` file.

 ## plurals

 Say you only have the following macro definitions: